HETFADIA/CompetitveProgrammingHelper/README.md

 - `list(a)` Returns list of the object a
 - `reversed(a)` Returns the reversed list of the object a
 - `join(a,b)` Returns the "b".join(a) ie joins b within each consequitive items of a
+- `combinations(arr,len)` Returns all the combinations of arr of size len

 The program also evaluates these c++ features